Drumcondra, Dublin: Transport

-The district is served by Drumcondra railway station, on the main Drumcondra road.
-The station initially opened on 1 April 1901 but closed on 1 December 1910 with the termination of Kingsbridge (now Heuston Station) to Amiens Street (now Connolly Station) services.
+The area is served by Drumcondra railway station, on the main Drumcondra Road.
+This station initially opened on 1 April 1901 but closed on 1 December 1910 with the termination of Kingsbridge (now Heuston Station) to Amiens Street (now Connolly Station) services.
 Part of the original building was demolished in late 1918.
 It reopened on 2 March 1998 as a station on the Maynooth/Longford commuter line.

-Many Dublin Bus routes serve the Drumcondra area, including the 1, 11, 13, 16, 33, 41 and 41C.
+Several Dublin Bus routes serve the Drumcondra area, including the 1, 16, 19, 33, 41 and 41C.
 In addition, the Aircoach express coach service to Dublin Airport stops at the railway station.

 Features

 One of the main sights of Dublin is Croke Park, where Ireland's national games of Gaelic football and hurling may be seen.
 It has a capacity of 82,300 people, it is one of the largest sports stadiums in Europe.
 'Croker' (as it is colloquially known) is the headquarters of the Gaelic Athletic Association and also houses the official GAA Museum (on St Josephs Avenue, which is off Clonliffe Road).
 The stadium hosts the finals of the All-Ireland Senior Football Championship and All-Ireland Senior Hurling Championship.
 The stadium is a 20-minute walk from Dublin city centre or a 5-minute bus ride.

 Fagan's Public House, Drumcondra Road Lower, where Bertie Ahern took U.S. President Bill Clinton in September 1998.
 Kennedys Pub on Lower Drumcondra Road is one of the oldest pubs in Drumcondra, predating Fagans by a number of years.
 Formerly called McPhillips, it has been named Kennedys since 1961.

 Tolka Park, the home of League of Ireland side Shelbourne since 1989, is situated on Richmond Road.
 The site has been used as a soccer pitch since the 1920s, initially by Drumcondra Football Club (Drums) and from 1972 by Home Farm Football Club.

 The National Council for the Blind of Ireland (NCBI) at Whitworth Road was previously Drumcondra Hospital and is located adjoining the cemetery of St. George's, whose former parish church is located at Temple Street.